HMO responsibilities: admissions & discharges, daily reviews, MET calls

-- Something that is worth paying attention to that you may not be familiar with if this is your first ICU term – MR85 forms (aka NFR forms) should be done for all patients before their discharge from ICU.
+- Something that is worth paying attention to that you may not be familiar with if this is your first ICU term – MR85 forms (aka NFR forms) should be done for all patients in ICU as soon as possible.
 Check this on your daily review and discuss with your registrar and consultant.

 - Several of the long-stay patients have Patient Diaries, documents written in by medical, nursing, allied health staff as well as family.
 Doctors aren’t so good at writing in these, so try and make it part of your daily review.

 - You can also screen patients for delirium using the CAM-ICU tool – get the registrar to show you the tool on the ICU observation chart.
 It’s unbelievably easy.

 - Monday to Friday there is an “outreach” registrar (approx. 0800 - 1630) who will attend MET calls with an allocated nurse